 Dietary fibre is mainly needed to keep the digestive system healthy.
 It also contributes to other processes, such as stabilising glucose and cholesterol levels.
 In countries with traditionally high-fibre diets, diseases such as bowel cancer, diabetes and coronary heart disease are much less common than in Western countries.

-Children aged between four and eight need a minimum of 18 g of fibre each day.
-Girls aged nine to 13 and 14 to 18 years need between 20 g and 22 g per day respectively.
-Boys aged nine to 13 and 14 to 18 years need 24 g and 28 g per day respectively.
+Children aged between four and eight should consume 18 g of fibre each day.
+Girls aged 9 to 13, and 14 to 18 years, need 20 g and 22 g per day respectively.
+Boys aged 9 to 13, and 14 to 18 years, need 24 g and 28 g per day respectively.

 Disorders that can arise from a low-fibre diet include:

-There are two categories of fibre and we need to eat both in our daily diets:
+There are two categories of fibre and we need to eat both in our daily diets, which are:

 Resistant starch, while not traditionally thought of as fibre, acts in a similar way.
 Resistant starch is the part of starchy food (approximately 10 per cent) that resists normal digestion in the small intestine.
 It is found in many unprocessed cereals and grains, unripe bananas, potatoes and lentils, and is added to bread and breakfast cereals as Hi-Maize.
 It can also be formed by cooking and manufacturing processes such as snap freezing.